-Saskatoon has a plethora of gyms, fitness studios and yoga studios to check out.
+Saskatoon loves Pilates and Saskatoon have a plethora of gyms, fitness studios, and yoga studios to check out.
 Here are three centrally located studios in Saskatoon if you like to move your body:

 The Movement is Saskatoon’s newest Pilates studio, located in the heart of downtown at 14 23rd Street East.
 Their space is bright with natural light, spacious with their tall ceilings, and even houses a cozy loft to hang out in.

 Lifecycle offers classes every day of the week.
-Schedule can be found here.
+The schedule can be found here.

 Power Vinyasa (a heat builder),

 Gentle (slow, gentle movements)

 Therapeutic (for those experiencing injury or limited mobility)

 Family Yoga (for yogis of all ages)